ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_templates/retrieve.rst

 Retrieve All Workflow Templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve all Workflow Templates, use the following query:
+Send the following request to retrieve data for all Workflow Templates:

 .. code::